-Water aggressiveness - a measure of water's leaching effect on pipes and fittings - is also set to be considered as part of the grading process for treatment plants and distribution systems.
-We share with our customers concern that the standard test method for water aggressiveness defined in the Drinking Water Standards may overstate the aggressiveness of the water received by consumers within the Wellington metropolitan area and result in unfounded public concern.
+Water aggressiveness - a measure of water's leaching effect on pipes and fittings - is also likely to become part of the Ministry of Health's grading criteria for distribution systems.
+We share with our customers concern that the standard test method for water aggressiveness defined in the Drinking-Water Standards may overstate aggressiveness levels of the water received by consumers within the Wellington metropolitan area and result in unfounded public concern.
 As a consequence, we are planning a co-ordinated monitoring programme with our customers, to test this belief.
-Results from the standard test method will be compared with those from monitoring of domestic supplies at multiple sites within the Region's four cities in the coming year.
-(QMS Objectives 6.2, 6.3, page 38).
+Results from the standard test method will be compared with those from monitoring of domestic supplies at multiple sites within the four cities in the coming year.
+The results of this investigation will be discussed with Ministry of Health officials.
+(QMS Objectives 6.2, 6.3, page 39)